scepter914/carrot-lib-rs/carrot_image_utils/README.md

-# carrot_cv_utils
+# carrot_image_utils

-This repository is util library for computer vision library by rust.
+This repository is util library for image processing library by rust.